gauraverpl/ESP8266_PLC-SYSTEM/README.md

 # ESP8266_PLC-SYSTEM
 This project transforms an ESP8266 (NodeMCU) into a compact, low-cost Programmable Logic Controller (PLC) equipped with wireless monitoring and control capabilities.small-scale industrial control, and IoT applications, this system bridges traditional ladder logic execution with modern web-based telemetry.
 By leveraging OpenPLC Runtime ..

+The ESP8266 PLC System is a microcontroller-based automation system designed to control four electrical loads automatically according to temperature, ultrasonic level, and preset timing conditions.

+The ESP8266 acts as the main PLC controller.
+The DHT11 temperature sensor continuously measures temperature, while the HC-SR04 ultrasonic sensor measures the distance/level of the material or liquid.

+A timer/RTC system allows the user to operate a relay for a specific period.
+The four-channel relay module provides independent control of four devices such as a pump, fan, motor, light, or other electrical loads.

 # Example Automation

 For example: